rafaelmotta/react-native-tag-select/README.md

 To access tag select methods you must get the ref property first.

-- Get the number of itens selected.
+- Get the number of items selected.
 Returns a boolean.
 ```javascript
 this.ref.totalSelected
 ```

-- Get itens selected.
+- Get items selected.
 Returns an array.
 ```javascript
 this.ref.itemsSelected
 ```